 What is an interpole in a DC machine?

 ➥ Interpoles are wrapped and arranged so that, in the direction of rotation, each interpole has the same magnetic polarity as the main pole in front of it.
-The interpoles' field has the same result that the compensatory winding does.
+The field of the interpoles produces the same effect as that of the compensatory winding.

 2. Using commutation poles or interpoles.